allourideas/allourideas.org/README.markdown

 * jQuery for Javascript
 * Clearance for authentication
 * Cucumber, Shoulda, Factory Girl, & Mocha for testing
-* Stylus for CSS framework
+* Evergreen for CSS framework
 * Coulda for features, model, controller, & helper generators

 Get the latest & greatest at anytime with: